What is it?

 - Difficult to treat hard to reach body areas such as your back

-- Monthly mist and serum consumables are very expensive (but optional!)
+- Monthly Mist & Glide consumables are very expensive (but optional!)

 - Slightly chunky wand-shape is a tad awkward to manoeuvre around your face

-- It’s rather heavy so the facial is tiring (but easy on other areas like hands & knees)
+- It’s rather heavy so it’s tiring on your face (but easy on other areas like hands & knees)